 Treatment may include:

-At a Catholic Health Advanced Wound Healing center, patients suffering from non-healing wounds have access to proven treatment options provided by credentialed staff who specialize in the latest treatment methods available for the treatment of your wound(s).
-We work with our colleagues at Catholic Health Partners In Rehab to ensure that each patient receives the appropriate care in the right setting.
+Patients suffering from non-healing wounds have access to proven treatment options provided by credentialed staff who specialize in the latest treatment methods available for the treatment of your wound(s).

 We understand that a wound is typically the end result of a number of varied medical problems.
-Through a multidisciplinary approach with your primary care and specialty physicians, our goal is to gain control of all of the factors impacting wound healing in order to place your wound in an optimal environment for healing.
+Working with your primary care and specialty physicians, we help you gain control of all of the factors impacting wound healing.

-In preparation for the post-healing phase, a comprehensive educational process is in place to help you put the appropriate measures in place to prevent future wound related problems.
+In preparation for the post-healing phase, an educational process helps you put the appropriate measures in place to prevent future wound related problems.

 Most insurances are accepted.

 A difficult 2 1/2 years of seeing experts and having costly, painful treatments had left my mom's stage 4 wound in very poor condition.